-Eight Minnesota Managed Care Organizations (MCOs), including Blue Plus, HealthPartners, Hennepin Health, Itasca Medical Care, Medica, PrimeWest Health, South Country Health Alliance, and UCare are collaborating on this Performance Improvement Project (PIP).
+Six Minnesota Managed Care Organizations (MCOs), including Blue Plus, HealthPartners, Hennepin Health, Medica, PrimeWest Health, and South Country Health Alliance, are collaborating on this Performance Improvement Project (PIP).

-Interventions will focus on addressing the co-occurring conditions of diabetes and depression for the Seniors in Minnesota Senior Health Options (MSHO) & Minnesota Senior Care Plus (MSC+) products and the Special Needs Basic Care (SNBC) populations.
+Interventions will focus on addressing co-occurring conditions of diabetes and depression for seniors enrolled in Minnesota Senior Health Options (MSHO) and Minnesota Senior Care Plus (MSC+), as well as for Special Needs Basic Care (SNBC) populations.
 The PIP will be effective from 2024 through 2026 and will focus on improving care for people with co-occurring diabetes and depression.
-This PIP will also be centered around improving diabetes care and control, focusing on reducing health disparities.
+This PIP will also focus on improving diabetes care and control, with a particular emphasis on reducing health disparities.

 The Collaborative will incorporate community-informed measures into the PIP processes for MSHO, MSC+, and SNBC members.
-The overall goal of community-informed measurement is to have groups of people most negatively impacted by structural inequities engaged by collecting enrollee input on their interactions with the healthcare system and developing community-informed measures for the project.
+The overall goal of community-informed measurement is to engage the groups of people most negatively impacted by structural inequities by collecting enrollee input on their interactions with the healthcare system and by developing community-informed measures for the project.

 Resources